Pshy0/pshy_merge/DESIGN_CHOICES.md

 Norm (Code Style)
 ===

-Most identifiers uses the `lowercase_with_underscores` naming style, as the spacing provided by `_` makes it easier to read.
+Most identifiers use the `lowercase_with_underscores` naming style, as the spacing provided by `_` makes it easier to read.

 Functions use the "`CapitalCamelCasing`" when they are constant locals or constant namespace fields, so they are easier to identify.